-The experience gained and responsibility held by the apprentice on completion of the apprenticeship standard will either wholly or partially satisfy the requirements for registration with the professional body.
+The experience gained and responsibility held by the apprentice on completion of the apprenticeship standard will wholly satisfy the requirements for registration with the professional body.
 For more details on the requirements and application process, please contact the professional body directly.